EvelynSubarrow/BismuthScorpion/README.md

 ### infectJar
 The jarfile is opened.
-Any signature files present are stripped (it's more likely they'll be present than mandatory), and this method returns early if any filenames start with the infection signature, `蠍` (Archaic Chinese character for "scorpion").
+Any signature files present are stripped (it's more likely they'll be present than mandatory), and this method returns early if any filenames contain the infection signature, which consists of every odd-indexed character being 'w' or greater.

-ActualScorpion is streamed into into a .class file in the root of the jar, with a random name starting with `蠍`, through the `transformSelf` function, which obfuscates the class, and updates it with its new name.
+ActualScorpion is streamed into into a .class file in the root of the jar, with a random name complying with the above signature, through the `transformSelf` function, which obfuscates the class, and updates it with its new name.

 A random selection of classfiles present in the jar are streamed through `injectInvoke`, which inserts an invocation referencing